Command Line Interface

 Init

-Used to initialize a new webpack project.
+Used to initialize a new webpack project using create-new-webpack-app.

-npx webpack init [generation-path] [options]
+npx create-new-webpack-app [generation-path] [options]

 example

-npx webpack init ./my-app --force --template=default
+npx create-new-webpack-app init ./my-app --force --template=default

 Generation Path